Introducing the Notes API

-Since its inception, productboard has provided a new way for customer-driven product organizations to deliver the right features to customers, faster.
+Since its inception, Productboard has empowered customer-driven product organizations to deliver the right features to customers, faster.
 Its native integrations with common customer feedback channels have allowed product teams to consolidate large volumes of feedback and identify trends around what users really need.
-But as user feedback continues to arrive through an increasing number of channels, it has become clear that only an open API can help product teams leverage feedback from any source.
+But these days user feedback arrives through an ever-increasing number of channels.
+Even small teams commonly collect feedback from ten or more sources.

-Today productboard released the Notes API, which allows product teams to consolidate product ideas, requests, and feedback from any source in the organization.
+That’s why Productboard has released a new Notes API to allow product organizations to consolidate product ideas, requests, and feedback from any source.

 Integrate with any source of user insights and product feedback:

 - Sales tools: Collect feedback/requests relayed from sales that have been logged in a CRM like Salesforce or Hubspot.

 - Support tools: Collect feedback/requests from support that have been discussed in customer support tickets.
 (Productboard already supports native integrations with Zendesk and Intercom.)